cysouw/diathesis/text/c03_prepositions.md

 d.  ^* Ich arbeite dir
 :::

-Adverbial purposive *für* can be used with almost all verbs and can be identified by being paraphrased by *um zu INFINITIVE* phrase [@Next a,b].
-In this usage, it is also possible to use the paraphrase *dafür, dass* [@Next c].
+Adverbial purposive *für* can be used with almost all verbs and can be identified by being paraphrased by *um zu INFINITIVE* phrase [@next a,b].
+In this usage, it is also possible to use the paraphrase *dafür, dass* [@next c].
 This is an obvious counterexample to the claim that this paraphrase identifies governed prepositions.

 :::ex
 a.
 Ich arbeite für ein besseres Leben.